 She has firsthand experience as a skin cancer survivor.

-“I always encourage people to use sunscreen all the time, watch for any spots on their body and try not to tan,” said Powell, 34.
+“I always encourage people to use sunscreen all the time, watch for any spots on their body and try not to tan,” Powell said.
 “I recommend spray tans if they really want color.”

 Powell followed her own advice, but her fair skin made her susceptible to developing skin cancer.
 In 2018, her mother noticed a dark, asymmetrical mole on the back of Powell’s upper left thigh.